 Have you ever tried to eat yourself happy before?
 Here’s what I mean – It’s been a terribly long week; you’re stressed out, and you don’t know what else to do, so you mow down on a bag of Doritos or you manage to scarf back an entire pint of double chocolate brownie fudge ice cream.
 You might feel better for a half hour or so, but once your body crashes from the sugar high, you’re left feeling worse than you initially were – You’re still stressed out and depressed, and now you’ve also put on five pounds.

 What If I told you that there was a way that you could eat yourself happy without feeling like total crap later?
-In fact, what if I told you that there were foods you could eat that would not only help you feel better short term, but also provide you with incredible nutritional value that your body requires in order to feel amazing every hour of the day?
+In fact, what if I told you that there were foods you could eat that would not only help you feel better in the short term, but also provide you with incredible nutritional value that your body requires in order to feel amazing every hour of the day?
 Sound good?
 Then keep reading – It’s absolutely possible.

 9 Foods You Need To Keep On Hand That Fight Stress, Depression, and Anxiety

-This is a perfect food to have on the list, especially because winter’s coming – It’s warm, it’s comforting, and it’s so heartwarming that it causes your brain to produce serotonin; the feel good chemical.
+This is a perfect food to have on the list, especially because winter’s coming.
+It’s warm, it’s comforting, and it’s so heartwarming that it causes your brain to produce serotonin, the feel-good chemical.

 Eat it any morning that you’re feeling stressed out for an instant mood boost.
-Bonus if you have children – The beta-glucan in this magical cereal will help your little ones stay sharp and focused on their learning all day long.
+Bonus if you have children: the beta-glucan in this magical cereal will help your little ones stay sharp and focused on their learning all day long.

 They’re really not bad when sautéed in butter or steamed and drizzled with olive oil and sea salt.
 Pick up a bunch the next time you’re out at the grocery store so that you’ll be prepared the next time you start to feel a little moody.